 Is so restrictive, excessive, burdensome, or arbitrary that it prohibits, renders infeasible, or unreasonably increases the costs of the use or construction of a Protected Use ADU.

 Dimensional Standards.
-Any requirement concerning dimensional standards, such as dimensional setbacks, lot coverage, open space, bulk and height, and number of stories, that are more restrictive than is required for the Principal Dwelling, or a Single-family Residential Dwelling or accessory structure in the Zoning District in which the Protected Use ADU is located, whichever results in more permissive regulation, provided that a Municipality may not require a minimum Lot size for a Protected Use ADU.
+Any requirement concerning dimensional standards, such as dimensional setbacks, lot coverage, open space, bulk and height, and number of stories, that are more restrictive than is required for the Principal Dwelling, or a Single-family Residential Dwelling or accessory structure in the Zoning District in which the Protected Use ADU is located, whichever results in more permissive regulation, provided that for the purposes of this section, an accessory structure shall include, but not be limited to, storage sheds, gazebos, and garages, and provided further, that an accessory structure shall not include appurtenances such as fences, pools, or flagpoles.

-Utilities, Safety, and Emergency Access.
-Any requirement concerning utilities, safety and emergency access that is more restrictive than is permitted by state requirements, including under the Fire Code.
-A Municipality may not require a separate utility connection, such as water, sewer, electric, provided that a separate connection may be required by a Municipal or regional utility, investor-owned utility; by state law; by a local, regional, or state board or commission; or by court order.
+Utilities, Safety, Health, Emergency Access, and On-Site Wastewater Disposal Requirements.
+Any requirement issued by a Municipality, including any Municipal department, board, or commission, concerning utilities, safety, health, emergency access, and on-site wastewater disposal, that is more restrictive than is permitted by state requirements or impose regulations and programs in a manner that exceeds the minimum obligations required by state or federal law, including under the Fire Code, Storm Water Management Standards, and 310 CMR 15.000: Title V, provided that a separate or common utility connection, such as water, sewer, or electric, or a separate or common on-site wastewater disposal system shall not be required.
+The specialized stretch energy code or the municipal opt-in specialized stretch energy code developed pursuant to M.G.L. c.
+25A, § 6 shall be considered the minimum required by state law if the Municipality has opted in.
+Municipalities may not prohibit the use of a method of compliance with federal and state law that complies with federal and state law.

-Environmental Regulation.
-Any regulation for the protection of public health, safety, welfare and the environment pursuant to 310 CMR 15.000: The State Environmental Code, Title 5: Standard Requirements for the Siting, Construction, Inspection, Upgrade and Expansion of On site Sewage Treatment and Disposal Systems and for the Transport and Disposal of Septage, that is more restrictive than is required for a Single-family Residential Dwelling in the Zoning District in which the Protected Use ADU is located.

 Site Plan Review.
-Site Plan Review concerning the Protected Use ADU that is not clear and objective or imposes terms and conditions that are unreasonable or inconsistent with an as-of-right process as defined in M.G.L. c.
+Any requirement for Site Plan Review concerning the Protected Use ADU that is not written, clear, and objective or imposes terms and conditions that are unreasonable or inconsistent with an as-of-right process as defined in M.G.L. c.
 40A, § 1A.

-Impact Analysis, Studies, and Fees.
-Any requirement for any impact analysis, study, report, or impact fee that is not required for the development of a Single-family Residential Dwelling in the Single-family Residential Zoning District in which the Protected Use ADU is located.
+Fees.
+Any requirement for any fee that is either unreasonable under 760 CMR 71.03(3)(a) or not required for the development of a Single-family Residential Dwelling in the Single-family Residential Zoning District in which the Protected Use ADU is located, including but not limited to fees for impact analysis, studies, reports, or impact mitigation, and fees for utility connections.

 Modular Dwelling Units.
 Any requirement that prohibits, regulates or restricts a Modular Dwelling Unit from being used as a Protected Use ADU that is more restrictive than the Building Code.

 Historic Districts.
-Municipalities may establish Design Standards and Dimensional Standards for Protected Use ADUs located in an Historic District that are more restrictive or different from what is required for a Single-family Residential Dwelling, or Principal Dwelling, in the Single-family Residential Zoning District; provided, however, that such standards are not unreasonable pursuant to 760 CMR 71.03(3)(a).
+Municipalities may establish Design Standards and dimensional standards for Protected Use ADUs located in an Historic District that are more restrictive or different from what is required for a Single-family Residential Dwelling, or Principal Dwelling, in the Single-family Residential Zoning District; provided, however, that such standards are not unreasonable pursuant to 760 CMR 71.03(3)(a).